Murder in Dutch law

 Under Dutch law, moord (murder) is the intentional and premeditated killing of another person.
-Murder is punishable by a maximum sentence of life imprisonment, which is the longest prison sentence the law will allow for.
-Unlike in most other European countries, there is no possibility for parole for those sentenced to life in the Netherlands.
-It is one of the few countries in Europe where life imprisonment actually lasts for the remainder of the life of the convicted person, unless the sentence is commuted or pardoned by the Sovereign of the Netherlands.
-However, this rarely (if ever) happens and few appeals to the King for clemency have ever been successful.
+Murder is punishable by a maximum sentence of life imprisonment, which is the longest prison sentence the law will allow for, unless the sentence is commuted or pardoned by the Sovereign of the Netherlands.
+However, this rarely(if ever) happens and few appeals to the King for clemency have ever been successful.